yugs16/mui/README.md

 The repo contains 3 mini-projects/applications.
 We have 2 remote applications and 1 host application.

 **Remote:**
-- Comp1-react-webpack: It's configured using react+webpack.
+- Comp1-react-webpack: It's configured using *react+webpack*.
-- Comp2-vue-webpack: It's configured using vue+webpack.
+- Comp2-vue-webpack: It's configured using *vue+webpack*.

 **Host:**
 - Shell directory acts as a main host application, it is configured using react+webpack.